pu-shi/pu-shi.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I am an assistant professor in the [School of Data Science](https://sds.cuhk.edu.cn/) at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/).

 Research Interests
 ---